Today, we’re going to talk about marketing your business on a budget.

 A magnetic sign or a back window logo on your car or truck can garnish more business.
 Many network marketers use this method and it works wonders.

-Having a magnetic sign made is actually quite inexpensive and many people will see it… Just be sure and drive professionally or the calls may not be about your business.
+Having a magnetic sign made is actually quite inexpensive and many people will see it.
+Just be sure you drive safely or the calls may not be about your business.

 Allowing a person the opportunity to try your product or service for free can create a customer for life.
 It is a low-cost way to generate business.
 Not everyone will buy after getting a freebie, but a large percentage will.